bynect/constraint-inference/README.md

 ### Example

 The factorial of 10 implemented using a recursive binding.

-I am not completely sure about the correctness of the recursive bindings implementation (I marked it as experimental), however the type of the factorial function is inferred correctly.
+Note: The current implementation of recursive bindings is not correct.
+However the type of the factorial function is inferred correctly.

 ```txt
 rec fact = \n -> if eq n 1